imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 - `Package` : A package in Go is a way to organize and structure code into meaningful units, helping with code organization and reusability.
 It allows control over visibility, promoting encapsulation and dependency management.
 The `main` package serves as the entry point for Go programs.

 - `import` : Go files almost always have one or more `import` statements.
-In Go, the `import` statement is used to bring in external packages that your code relies on.
+The `import` statement is used to bring in external packages that your code relies on.
 It ensures that your program loads only the necessary packages, making it faster and more efficient than loading everything at once.

 - `actual code` : The last part of every Go file is the actual code, which is often split up into one or more functions.
 A `function` is a group of code that you `call (run)` from other places in your program.
 When a Go program is run, it looks for a function named `main` and runs that first, which is why we need this function `main`.

+- `Function` : A function is a group of one or more lines of code that you can call (run) from other places in your program.

 Below is the code with what it does in comments: